Chillar Party

+The storyline revolves around a cohort of savvy youngsters whose lives intersect with those of a corrupt politician, the latter intent on seizing and euthanizing the children's beloved street dog.

 Chillar Party won the 2011 National Film Award for Best Children's Film.

 Plot

 Eight innocent but feisty kids lead carefree lives in Chandan Nagar, a colony in Mumbai, where each has his own identity and a nickname based on these qualities.
-Not only that, but their whole team has a nickname that has earned them significant notoriety.
-They explain that they have mainly two enemies - the 'oversized' neighbouring cricket team to whom they always lose, and a dog they named "Loose Motion" since she dirties their cricket pitch, so they develop an enmity against dogs.
+Not only that, but their whole team has a nickname that has earned them significant notoriety, "Chillar Party".
+They have mainly two enemies – the 'oversized' neighbouring cricket team, to whom they always lose, and a dog they named "Loose Motion," since she dirties their cricket pitch, so they develop an enmity against dogs.

 Their hopes are shattered shortly after a boy, Fatka, who was employed for washing the cars of the society, enters with his dog Bhidu.
 They do everything to throw the boy and his dog out, but become unsuccessful.
 Eventually they develop a friendship with each other as Fatka helps them by serving as the lead bowler during the match with the neighbouring cricket team.
-During this time, they also start interacting with a young girl who moves in, and an unemployed youngster who becomes successful after Fatka helps him out.
+During this time, they also start interacting with a young girl who moves in and an unemployed youngster who becomes successful after Fatka helps him out.

 But their happiness is short-lived when a reckless politician, welfare minister Shashikant Bhide, enters their life after his personal secretary Dubey is attacked by Bhidu for hurting Fatka.
 Bhide announces in a news telecast that all the stray dogs roaming about in residential buildings in Mumbai will be caught and terminated, misleading audiences with a concern for public safety.
 He further informs that the dog(s) can only be saved if the society files a No Objection Certificate within 1 month.
-The kids, shocked by this, strive hard to get the NOC, wherein they have to get at least more than 50% votes of the total residents in the society i.e. 31 votes.
+The kids, shocked by this, strive hard to get the NOC, wherein they have to get at least more than 50% votes of the total residents in the society, i.e., 31 votes.
 But they manage only 10 votes after 15 days.